c00lgat/OBSIDIAN/AWS reStart/Canvas/Configuration Management in the Cloud.md

 - AWS OpsWorks – A configuration management service that provides managed instances of Chef and Puppet.

 - AWS CloudFormation – An AWS service that enables you to configure architectures for repeatable deployments.

+#### Using configuration software
+###### Benefits of using a configuration server
+- Can greatly simplify common administrative tasks.
+- Offers a configuration that is idempotent.
+	- Resources are allocated only once
+	- Manual changes are detected and rolled back
+- Supply user data to instance to kick off client configuration
+	- Install client and any required configuration and security credentials
+	- Specify the templates to be run

+Using a configuration server can simplify many common administrative tasks.
+The most common example is provisioning and de-provisioning user access to Amazon EC2 instances.

+`Simplified common tasks`
+Suppose that Jane, an engineer, was granted access to multiple Amazon EC2 instances across the fleet.
+That is, Jane has a private key that enables her to log in with her unique user ID and perform administrative tasks on these instances.
+What happens when Jane leaves the company?
+Without a configuration server, de-provisioning Jane's access to these servers can be a manual nightmare.
+However, by using a configuration server, a systems administrator can easily change Jane's status in the system.
+The administrator can then apply this change to all instances in the fleet with a few simple commands.

+`Idempotent configuration`
+One of the advantages of using a configuration server (such as Chef, Puppet, or Ansible) is that configuration is idempotent.
+Repeating commands and functions do not alter the surrounding system or environment.
+Resources that are created or configured by a configuration server are configured or created only once.
+If manual modifications are made to the configuration of an instance, the configuration server detects them and rolls them back.
+This ensures that the integrity of the instance isn't compromised by an accidental change.
+You will see an example of this process in the Chef-Solo demonstration.